Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Were You Injured in a Truck Crash?

-Are you being contacted by the insurance company?
+Is the insurance company calling or ignoring you?
 Worried about medical bills?
-Not able to work?
-We understand how hard your situation can be.
-Need help?
+Can’t work?
+We understand how difficult your situation can be.
+Want help?
 Then you are in the right place.
-Since 1995 people hurt in truck wrecks have hired us as their truck accident lawyer.
+Since 1995 truck accident victims have trusted us to help them.
 We have been there.
-We can help you.
+Let us help you.

-Truck collisions cause thousands of deaths each year.
-Many more get injuries like spinal cord injury, brain injury, burns, broken bones, herniated discs, joint injuries, back and neck injuries.
+Each year around the USA and in Kansas City truck collisions cause thousands of fatalities.
+Many more get spinal cord injury, paralysis, head injuries, burns, broken bones, herniated discs, disfigurement, joint, back, neck and other injuries.
 Were you temporarily or permanently disabled?
-Can’t handle the demands of your job?
-Between medical expenses, lost income and reduced ability to earn, the long-term impact on you and your family can be devastating.
+Can’t work?
+Between medical expenses, lost wages and reduced earning ability, the long-term impact on you and your family can be devastating.
 How are you going to make sure your needs and your family’s are taken care of?

 How Do Truck Accident Cases Differ from Car Accident Cases?

-Semis can weigh more than 80,000 pounds.
+Semi-trucks can weigh more than 80,000 pounds.
 Coming at you at up to highway speed, the potential for disaster is obvious.
-The stakes are higher for everyone.
-The rules, evidence and insurance in a trucking accident case are different and more complicated than in ordinary car accidents.
-The trucking industry has its own lingo like: conspicuity, cargo securement, electronic logging and more.
-18-wheelers have air brake systems, fifth wheels and other parts not found on most cars.
+The rules and evidence in truck accident claims are different and more complicated than in an ordinary passenger vehicle accident.
+Specialized evidence like black box data, electronic log books and truck maintenance records may be important in your case.
+Understanding how the Federal Motor Carrier Safety Administration (FMCSA) regulates truck companies, the Federal Motor Carrier Safety Regulations (FMCSRs), traffic laws and truck accident injuries are probably very important to your truck accident claim.
 We could go on.
 The best 18 wheeler accident lawyers have the specialized knowledge needed to deal with the unique issues in big truck accident cases.

 The clock starts ticking on your truck accident case immediately.
-Trucking companies and their insurance carriers have rapid response teams of investigators and truck accident attorneys available 24/7 to get to the crash scene, investigate and secure evidence.
+Trucking companies and their insurers have rapid response teams of investigators and attorneys available 24/7 to get to the accident scene, investigate and secure evidence.
 Evidence your big rig accident lawyer may need can be lost if steps are not taken to preserve it in time.

-For example, tired truckers are known to cause truck wrecks.
-To reduce the danger there are rules about how many hours they can drive.
-They also have to keep records of their hours called “logs”.
-These can be key to determining if the trucker who caused your crash was “over hours” and fatigued.
-Unfortunately, the rules limit how long trucking companies have to keep these logs.
-Click over to our How Do 18 Wheeler Accident Cases Differ From Car Accident Cases? page for more information,
+For example, tired truckers cause tractor-trailer accidents.
+Safety standards limit their driving hours.
+They are required to keep records of their hours called “logs”.
+These can be key to your trucking accident lawyer determining if the trucker in your crash was “over hours” and fatigued.
+Unfortunately, the FMCSRs limit how long the truck company must keep these logs.

 How Should I Choose the Best Truck Accident Lawyer?

-The trucking company, it’s insurer and truck accident attorney probably aren’t going to look out for your best interests.
-You want an experienced, knowledgeable and skilled truck accident lawyer on your side.
+The truck company and it’s insurer probably aren’t going to look out for your best interests in Kansas City or elsewhere in Kansas and Missouri.
+You want an experienced, knowledgeable and skilled Kansas City truck accident attorney on your side.

-Many law firms handle personal injury and other types of cases as well.
-A smaller group handle only personal injury but do a range of cases like medical malpractice, product liability, slip and fall cases, car and truck accident cases.
-Still fewer do only motor vehicle accident cases.
+Many Kansas City law firms handle personal injury and other types of cases as well.
+A smaller group handle only personal injury but may do a range of cases like medical malpractice, product liability, slip and fall cases, car and Kansas City truck accident cases.
+A personal injury lawyer may also do mostly traffic accidents like car and other motor vehicle accident cases.

-Many of the best 18 wheeler crash lawyers focus heavily or exclusively on truck accidents.
-They have the specialized knowledge, training and experience to properly work up, litigate and negotiate truck accident cases to get top dollar compensation for victims.
+Many of the best 18 wheeler crash lawyers focus heavily or exclusively on truck accident claims.
+A good truck accident lawyer will have specialized knowledge, training and experience to the best outcome for truck accident victims.
 It’s like the difference between a general practice doctor and a specialist.
 The bottom line is to get the best result you likely need an experienced, knowledgeable and skilled truck accident attorney.

 Truck Accident Case Experience

-Since 1995 Flick Law Firm has successfully helped people injured in a wide range of truck accidents.
+Since 1995 Flick Law Firm, based in Kansas City, has successfully helped people injured in a wide range of truck accidents.
 Crashes which happened during the day, at night, in Kansas City, in the country and hundreds of miles away.
 18 wheeler accidents on the Kansas Turnpike, Interstates like I-35, I-435 and local streets.
 Crashes involving one semi, several semis and straight trucks.
-Rear end, intersection, hit and run and sideswipe truck wrecks.
+Rear end, intersection, hit and run, head-on, rollover or sideswipe truck wrecks.
 Is your case one of these?

 We have dealt with issues like: